-It’s a common question asked in executive team meetings, board meetings, and even in marketing staff meetings.
+They’re common questions asked in executive team meetings, board meetings, and even in marketing staff meetings:

 “How do we know our marketing is working?”

 “Is the investment delivering the results we expected?”